smoochy/episeerr/README.md

 ## 🚫 What Episeerr Won't Do

 - Manage unassigned series (completely ignores them)
-- Interfere with your existing Sonarr setup
-- Force you to use features you don't want
-- Delete files without clear reasoning (all logged)

----

 *Episeerr: Three solutions for episode management - use what you need, when you need it.*